jasonrichdarmawan/ProtocolExample/README.md

 For UI/UX Designer:
 1. Do component variant iteration and not screen iteration.
 Make sure LoFi is well defined.
 2. Consider every variants of a component.
-3. Use tokenized color and not Primitive color or Hex color.
+3. Use tokenized color and not primitive color or hex color.
 4. Consider how user navigate from screen A to screen B.

 For Software Engineer:
 1. Consider how others use your code.
 Every function should have actionable result.
 2. 1 file per component and not 1 file per screen.
 1 file should only do/provide a specific thing.
-3. 1 file per component if the component use the Domain layer.
+3. 1 file per component if the component use the domain layer.
 4. Guarantee your work to be bug free.
 Others expect your code to work in order for their code to work properly.
 5. Follow the SOLID principle.
 Make sure dependency can be injected from outside / constructor i.e. from `init`.
 6. Violate the DRY principle if necessary.

 # Component Oriented Design

-Component Oriented Design enables you to focus on 1 specific user activity (what user can do, what user can see) and component iteration, i.e.
+Component Oriented Design enables you to focus on 1 specific user activity (what user can do, what user can see) and the component iteration.

+Example of a component:
 1. Component to select departure and arrival station.
 2. Component to give info about the next train schedule and estimated of time arrival to the destination.